anton-kotenko/crdt/README.md

 Due to this considerations and desing goals (simplicity) the choice is `State-bases`.
 In heavy-loaded environment, this choice may be changed.

+No tests is implemented at all.
+It's assumed that this contradicts design goals (small and simple and fast to implement)

 ## Design considerations

 ### Communication layer